Neutron diffraction: Spallation

-Low energy nuclear reactions
+Low-energy nuclear reactions

 Low-energy nuclear reactions are the basis of neutron production in accelerator-driven sources.
-The selected target materials are based on the energy levels; lighter metals such as lithium (Li) and beryllium (Be) can be used toachieve their maximum possible reaction rate under 30 MeV, while heavier elements such as tungsten (W) and carbon (C) provide better performance above 312 MeV.
+The selected target materials are based on the energy levels; lighter metals such as lithium (Li) and beryllium (Be) can be used to achieve their maximum possible reaction rate under 30 MeV, while heavier elements such as tungsten (W) and carbon (C) provide better performance above 312 MeV.
 These Compact Accelerator-driven Neutron Sources (CANS) have matured and are now approaching the performance of fission and spallation sources.